nmdollhopf/team1_wine_project/README.md

 ## Introduction

 *Vinho Verde*  is a grouping of wines from the northern *Minho* region of Portugal.
+Though literally translated as "green wine," the name means "young wine" because the wines do not undergo a lengthy aging process, usually being released within six months.
 The wine grouping and region are legally defined and further enforced by the Comissão de Viticultura da Região dos Vinhos Verdes (CVRVV, *Vinho Verde Region Viticulture Commission*) via setting various standards each wine should meet.
 One set of standards includes the chemical composition of the wines designated as Vinho Verde, for which the CVRVV offers testing and accreditation.
 The CVRVV also orchestrates sensory (taste) tests for each wine.

 To explore the capabilities of various machine learning algorithms in the space of wine making, P. Cortez *et al.* (2009) compiled [and utilized] a collection of 4,898 white and 1,599 red vinho verde wines with "physico-chemical" measurements and quality ratings from the CVRVV.
-Available publically, these collections provide an introduction to machine learning and classification.
+Published and available publically, these collections provide an introduction to machine learning and classification.

 As our final project, we try our hand at utilizing the vinho verde wine data.
 The first question we ask is if we can use the 11 physico-chemical measurements as model features to accurately predict the qualities of each wine.
 A second, lighter question we ask is whether a naive physico-chemical clustering can separate the red and white wines.